 How To Structure Performance Reviews

 Each performance review should have clearly defined objectives communicated to your staff in advance.
 During the review process, fostering collaboration rather than a one-sided conversation is essential.
 To achieve this, you and your team should prepare a short list of questions to facilitate a constructive dialogue.

 Furthermore, your company should place a strong emphasis on reflection and future goal setting during these reviews.
 You should understand that employees may feel anxious about each review, as it often serves as their probationary period.
 Assure them that expecting them to operate at 100% capacity from day one is unrealistic.
 Instead, focus on providing constructive feedback regarding areas for improvement while emphasizing that the first three months are primarily about learning the role and becoming acclimated to the organizational culture.

 How To Create A 30-60-90 Plan

 If you currently conduct 30-60-90-day plans for your employees, great!
-The following steps could be used to ensure you’re doing everything possible to ensure an efficient onboarding process.
-However, if you haven’t utilized a 30-60-90 plan within your business, use the following tips to guide you in creating your own plan:
+By following the steps below, you can ensure that you’ve taken every possible measure to provide an efficient onboarding process.
+However, if your business has not yet implemented a 30-60-90 plan, use the following tips to guide you in creating your plan: